Telephone Prescription Requests

 If you need medical attention when we are closed please telephone NHS 24 on 111.

-Requests for Repeat Prescriptions or for Test Results will only be taken between 10am and 3pm.
+Requests for Test Results will only be taken between 10am and 3pm.
 If you call outwith these times you will be asked to call back.

 If the GP needs to speak with you they will call back as soon as they are able but this may be the next day or the next day that doctor is working.